Nicobar long-tailed macaque

-The Nicobar long-tailed macaque (Macaca fascicularis umbrosa, popularly known as the Nicobar monkey) is a subspecies of the crab-eating macaque (M. fascicularis), endemic to the Nicobar Islands in the Bay of Bengal.
+The Nicobar long-tailed macaque (Macaca fascicularis umbrosa), popularly known as the Nicobar monkey, is a subspecies of the crab-eating macaque (M. fascicularis), endemic to the Nicobar Islands in the Bay of Bengal.
 This primate is found on three of the Nicobar Islands—Great Nicobar, Little Nicobar and Katchal—in biome regions consisting of tropical and subtropical moist broadleaf forests.

-Morphology
+Description

 The Nicobar long-tailed macaque has brownish to grey fur, with lighter colouration on its undersides.
 Its face is pinkish-brown, with white colour spots on its eyelids.
 Infants are born with a dark natal coating, which lightens as they reach maturity, which occurs at about one year of age.
 The gestational period is five-and-a-half months.
 Adult males are roughly one-and-a-half times larger than the females, and can measure up to 64 cm in height, and weigh up to 8 kg.
 The males also have larger canine teeth than the females.
 The tail is longer than the head-to-rump height.
 Like other macaques it possesses cheek pouches in which it can store food temporarily, and transport it away from the foraging site to be eaten in shelter and safety.
 In captivity it can have a lifespan of up to approximately thirty years, however in the wild this is much shorter.